Jochem Kahl

 Jochem Kahl (born 1961) is a German Egyptologist.

 A native of Ravensburg, Kahl studied undergraduate history and Greek at the University of Tübingen from 1983 to 1984 and then Egyptology, Classical Archeology and Pre- and Early History at Münster, Tübingen and Vienna between 1984 and 1990.
-Kahl undertook his doctorate with the study "The System of Egyptian Hieroglyphic Writing in the 0th - 3rd Dynasty" between 1992 to 1998.
+Kahl undertook his doctorate with the study "The System of Egyptian Hieroglyphic Writing in the 0th – 3rd Dynasty" between 1992 and 1998.

-From 1998 to 2004 he was a university lecturer at the Institute for Egyptology and Coptology at the University of Münster.
+From 1998 to 2004, he was a university lecturer at the Institute for Egyptology and Coptology at the University of Münster.

-In 2004 he was given a professorship at the University of Münster and in 2006 a professorship at University of Mainz.
+In 2004, he was given a professorship at the University of Münster and in 2006 a professorship at University of Mainz.

 He is currently at Free University of Berlin.

 He leads the excavations at Assiut and the surrounding area in Central Egypt and has been a professor at the Free University of Berlin since October 2008.
 Kahl is a member of the German Archaeological Institute.